ringcentral/ringcentral-integration-for-hubspot/docs/faq.md

 Yes, if the user has calling privileges on multiple numbers, those numbers will be selectable from the UI.

-This is supported in all 3 apps.
+This is supported in both Marketplace and Browser apps.

 ## 4. Have a method to log/record incoming calls within HubSpot?